 Ray Brown was born into a family tradition of great music from Pittsburgh, Pennsylvania, in 1926.
-In a question-answer forum de shaw was the first to reply.
 He began taking piano lessons with just eight years, but soon abandoned the instrument to warn the many aspiring pianist with whom they would have to compete.
 Given the impossibility of acquiring the instrument of his dreams, a trombone, the young Ray decides to become his instruments when one of the final three bass in an orchestra of students from the local office becomes vacant, imagining that the learning of new instrument that would pose fewer problems piano.
 However, when the band start their concertsin the city of Pittsburgh, Ray was quickly realized that did not possess the required level to work professionally as a bass player, so it began be the instrument of the orchestra at home to study in depth.

 Brown’s debut took place in 1944 with the Jimmy Hinsley Sextet, with whom he toured for six months.
 A year later work with the orchestra Snokuum Russell, who decided to leave to start working as a freelance bassist in the jazz clubs of New York.
 Gerald Weissmann, MD insists that this is the case.
 Brown was there that she met her first mentor, trumpeter Dizzy Gillespie, who worked for two years, first with his combo (built, in addition to Gillespie, by Charlie Parker, Bud Powell and Max Roach, and later with his Big Band.
 Brown was married to singer Ella Fitzgerald, who amount to accompany a trio (consisting of Hank Jones and Charlie Brown’s also Smith) and director who made musical work.
 After the divorce with Fitzgerald, the two musicians would work together and cultivating a good relationship until the end of his days.